-Once you have a goal in your mind, you’ve reached the first step to goal setting.
-Unfortunately, goal setting isn’t just as simple as thinking of an idea that you’d like to happen, then trying to achieve it.
+Once you have a goal in mind, you’ve reached the first step to goal setting.
+Unfortunately, goal setting isn’t as simple as thinking of an idea you’d like to happen and then trying to achieve it.
 Achieving your goals can be really difficult, especially without motivation and direction.
-The best way to stay motivated and be successful is to set SMART goals.
+The best way to stay motivated and successful is to set SMART goals.

 What are SMART goals?

 Setting SMART goals are a really common method used by many!
-You’ll probably encountered SMART goals soon in life, particularly if you’re going to college, university or are starting your career.
-However, it’s never too early to start using this tried and tested method to creating goals.
+You’ll probably encounter SMART goals soon in life if you haven’t already, particularly if you’re going to college or university or are starting your career.
+However, it’s never too early to use this tried and tested method to create goals.

 I will exercise for a minimum of 30 minutes per day, three times per week by March 1st.

-Let’s make another goal SMART.
-Say you’d like to show appreciation for your family and take the pressure off some of the household work.
+How about you show appreciation for your family and take the pressure off some of the household work?
 How can you make this a SMART goal?

 I will cook dinner for my family every Wednesday night between 5-7pm.
-I will plan exactly what I’ll be cooking on the Friday before so I can ensure I have all the ingredients.
+I will plan exactly what I’ll be cooking on the Friday before so I can make sure we have all the ingredients.